AdaCore/training_material/courses/fundamentals_of_ada/adv_260_controlled_types.rst

 Finalization
 ----------------

-* Subprogram `Finalize` invoked just before object is destroyed
+* Subprogram :ada:`Finalize` invoked just before object is destroyed

-   - Leaving the scope of a declared object
+   * Leaving the scope of a declared object
-   - Unchecked deallocation of an allocated object
+   * Unchecked deallocation of an allocated object

 * Similar to C++ destructor